NJC probes 7 judges, dismisses petitions against Odili, 25 others

-The National Judicial Council, NJC, has okayed the investigation of seven judges that were accused of engaging in sundry acts of corruption.
+The National Judicial Council, NJC, has okayed the investigation of seven judges who were accused of engaging in sundry acts of corruption.

 The legal body, which is statutorily empowered to discipline erring judicial officers in the country, said it set up panels to probe the judges, after a two-day meeting it held on June 14 and 15.

-The meeting, according to a statement that was signed and made available to Vanguard by the Director of Information at the NJC, Mr. Soji Oye, was chaired by the Chief Justice of Nigeria, CJN, Justice Kayode Ariwoola, who doubles as the Chairman of the Council.
+The meeting, according to a statement that was signed by the Director of Information at the NJC, Mr. Soji Oye, was chaired by the Chief Justice of Nigeria, CJN, Justice Kayode Ariwoola, who doubles as the Chairman of the Council.

 While condemning the indicting statement that Senator Bulkachuwa made at a valedictory session that was held for the 9th Senate, NBA, which is the umbrella body of lawyers in the country, demanded an investigation.